ClearStepsCLEARSTEPS AI

 💡

-Key statement: 'In series combination, current is the same through all resistors.'
-Must write this.
+Key statement to write first: 'In series combination, current is the same through all resistors.'
+Missing this loses a mark.
+Rₛ is always greater than the largest individual resistance.

 Resistors in Parallel